-Small spacecraft flying in close proximity for scientific, commercial, and defense applications, are increasingly appealing to space services providers and researchers (see [1-4]).
-In fact, for certain applications they are preferable to larger single spacecraft, due to their lower cost, and the inherent redundancy, in general, of a multiple-spacecraft system [5].
-However, spacecraft solutions, such as those based on the CubeSat format, present a new set of design challenges, mainly related to the vehicles' limited size and power.
-The ability to incorporate thrusters and carry on-board propellant is extremely limited on nano-spacecraft weighting a few kilograms [6].
+Small spacecraft flying in close proximity for scientific, commercial, and defense applications, are increasingly appealing to space services providers.
+In fact, for certain applications they are preferable to larger single spacecraft, due to their lower cost, the formations' reconfiguration ability, the possibility of substituting malfunctioning vehicles without aborting the mission, and the inherent redundancy, in general, of a multiple-spacecraft system (Reference 1).
+However, spacecraft solutions, such as those based on the CubeSat format[‡], present a new set of design challenges, mainly related to the vehicles' limited size and power.
+The ability to incorporate thrusters and carry on-board propellant is extremely limited on nano-spacecraft weighting a few kilograms (Reference 2).
 A valid alternative for planar maneuvering of spacecraft relative motion at low Earth orbits (LEO) is represented by atmospheric differential drag, where the differential accelerations necessary to control the satellites are generated by varying the relative cross-wind surface area.
 C.L.
-Leonard [7] introduced this method for generating the control forces that are required by rendezvous maneuvers at LEO (<600 km).
+Leonard (Reference 3) introduced this method for generating the control forces that are required by rendezvous maneuvers at LEO (<600 km).
 The differential drag-based methodology allows for virtually propellant-free control of spacecraft relative motion on the orbital plane, since maneuverable dedicated drag surfaces can be powered by solar energy.
-The differential drag-based methodology was used for the ORBCOMM constellation's formation keeping [8], and it will be potentially used by the JC2Sat-FF project developed by the Canadian and Japanese Space Agencies [9, 10].
+The differential dragbased methodology was used for the ORBCOMM constellation's formation keeping (Reference 4), and it will be potentially used by the JC2Sat-FF project developed by the Canadian and Japanese Space Agencies (References 5 and 6).
 It must be noted that differential drag forces only lie in the along-track direction, limiting controllability to the orbital plane.
-In addition, differential drag forces are usually represented as an on-off control profile [7].
-The differential drag concept holds the potential for replacing, or partially substituting, on-board thrusters and propellant tanks with clear benefits, especially for long-term, repeated relative maneuvering on the orbital plane.
-It should be noted that using the differential drag concept results in additional decay on the orbits of the spacecraft whenever their cross-wind surface area is increased.
+In addition, differential drag forces are usually represented as an on-off control profile (Reference 3).
+The differential drag concept holds the potential for replacing, or partially substituting, on-board thrusters and